 • Limited customer support hours

-Square is the best choice for small food businesses due to its affordability, ease of use, and versatility.
-It offers a range of hardware options, from the compact Square Terminal to the iPad-compatible Square Stand, making it easy for cafes, food trucks, and small restaurants to find the right setup for their needs.
+When comparing Square and Toast, I find Square to be the best choice for small food businesses due to its affordability, simplicity, and flexibility.
+Whether you’re running a café, food truck, or single-location restaurant, Square offers a range of hardware options, from the compact Square Terminal and new pocketable Square Handheld to the iPad-compatible Square Stand, that can easily fit your setup and budget.

 Square offers a variety of restaurant-specific features that cater to the needs of small food businesses, helping them streamline operations and manage their day-to-day tasks efficiently.
-However, note that the free POS subscription does not support some basic functions you might expect a restaurant POS to include, like reopening closed checks, custom user permissions, custom floorplans, and end of shift reports.
+Here’s a list of key features:

 • Menu management